binkley/homebrewery-files/witch.md

 ##### 🛡️ Ally Buffs & Wards

 - **Circle of Power** <br>
+  Power is what all of you want?
+Let's knock off bad things first.

 - **Greater Restoration** <br>
+  Better now &mdash; why'd you get yourself into that mess in the first place?
+And what a mess.

 ##### 📌 Damage & Control